rentry/rentry.github.io/_posts/2022-07-15-joining-search-and-rescue-supplemental-gear.md

 I actually switched this up just after taking this photo.
 I decided the stove makes more sense in the fire kit, so I moved it there.

-This one is somewhat difficult to organize, because tarps are intended for both shelter and subject packaging for litter evacuation.
+This one is somewhat difficult to organize, because tarps are intended for both shelter and subject packaging for litter rescue.
 Since I carry a bivy in my rescue pack, it's more likely that I would use the tarp for packaging, which happens relatively often.

 In any case, this kit is in the truck: